Undergraduate course information

 Clinical Practice Unit

-The Clinical Practice Unit manages student placements for clinical by requesting and securing placements in over 100 health facilities and placing students in over 5500 individual clinical settings each year.
+The Clinical Practice Unit manages student placements by requesting and securing placements in over 100 health facilities and placing students in over 5500 individual clinical settings each year.

 Students who have issues regarding their clinical placement or while they are on clinical should contact the unit on: